Ms. Rachel opens up about her support for Gaza’s children: ‘I couldn’t look away’

 And Ms. Rachel says that even as things hopefully get calmer with the ceasefire, she feels compelled to continue speaking out to protect children impacted by the war.
 “It’s right,” she says.
 “It’s human.”

 Now she occasionally receives brighter videos from Gaza, too.
-Earlier this month she shared a video of four young children gathered around an iPad in a tent.
+Earlier this month she shared a video that was sent to her on Instagram of four young children gathered around an iPad in a tent.
 They sat in silence as Ms. Rachel sang and danced on screen.
 A young girl’s smile beamed across her face.

 “It’s so sweet,” Ms. Rachel says of the video.
 “I’m so grateful if I can help bring them even a little joy in the midst of such immeasurable suffering.
 I want them to know that I love and cherish them, and so many others do too.”